Sail to the Isles of Scilly onboard Pilot Cutter Agnes and Pellew

-From Mid May through to the end of August 2020 we will be offering hands on sailing holidays to the Isles of Scilly onboard our Scillonian Pilot Cutter Agnes and newly launched Falmouth Pilot Cutter Pellew.
-Whether you choose to travel solo or with friends its a great way to see as much as possible of this beautiful set of islands.
-You requrie absolutley no prior sailing experience and can get involved as much as you want to.
+From Mid May through to the end of August 2020 we will be offering hands-on sailing holidays to the Isles of Scilly onboard our Scillonian Pilot Cutter Agnes and newly launched Falmouth Pilot Cutter Pellew.
+Whether you choose to travel solo or with friends, it’s a great way to see as much as possible of this beautiful set of islands.
+No prior sailing experience to join and can get involved as much as you want to.

-Set 30 miles to the west of Landsend are the beautiful and secluded archipelago of the Isles of Scilly.
+Set 28 miles to the west of Lands End are the beautiful and secluded archipelago of the Isles of Scilly.
 They are a world apart from the mainland but still a manageable distance away to be enjoyed by those who want to venture there.

 There are 5 inhabited islands plus many others that are not.
 It is a very special place which leaves a lifetime of memories to all those who visit.